 - Pushing up slowly one dumbbell with one hand from the shoulder to arm's length above the shoulder

-- Jjerking up one dumbbell in each hand from the shoulder to arm's length above the shoulder
+- Jerking up one dumbbell in each hand from the shoulder to arm's length above the shoulder

-- event details taken from the New York TiImes, Published: August 23, 1903.
+- Event details were taken from the New York Times, Published: August 23, 1903.